saran-io/serverless-backend-firestore/README.md

 ```
 You can set custom rules for eslint in `.eslintrc.json` file, Added at project root.

+## Contributions

+Tech world thrives because of open source community and i advocate people to contribute more towards open source.
+Here are some ways to contrinbute to this repo.

+Fork the Project
+Create your Feature Branch (git checkout -b feature/AmazingFeature)
+Commit your Changes (git commit -m 'Add some AmazingFeature')
+Push to the Branch (git push origin feature/AmazingFeature)
+Open a Pull Request

 ## Bugs or improvements
 Every project needs improvements, Feel free to report any bugs or improvements.
 The doors are always open for PR's (Pull Requests)